-4. Additional Provisions
+3. Additional Provisions

-- a.
-The Cooperative will work with the Member to avoid disconnection by: - i.
-Offering payment arrangements. - ii.
-Referring the Member to financial assistance resources, when applicable. - iii.
-The information included in written notices shall be provided in English and Spanish as necessary to adequately inform the Member.
+- i.
+The Cooperative will work with the Member to avoid disconnection by: - a.
+Offering a deferred payment plan. - b.
+Referring the Member to financial assistance resources, when applicable. - c.
+The information included in written notices shall be provided in English and Spanish as necessary to adequately inform the Member. - ii.
+The Cooperative will not take payment from a Member in the field to avoid the discontinuance of electric service for insufficient payment of the Member's account.